Botanical Name: Spinacia oleracea (hybrid)

 Hardiness: Frost-tolerant annual.
 Very cold hardy; fall-sown plants may overwinter even in climates with sub-zero temperatures.

-Variety Information: Rich green, rounded to oval leaves, smooth with a slight savoy.
-'Anna' is resistant to downy mildew and bolting.
+Variety Information: Rich green, rounded to oval, smooth leaves.
+'Oceanside' is resistant to downy mildew 1-9 and 11-16.

 Days to Emerge: 5 – 10 Days